istio/istio.io/content/en/faq/applications/nifi.md

 ---
 title: Can I run Apache Nifi inside an Istio mesh?
-description: How to run Apache Nifi with Istio.
+description: How to run Apache NiFi with Istio.
 weight: 50
 keywords: [nifi]
 ---

 [Apache NiFi](https://nifi.apache.org) poses some challenges to get it running on Istio.
 These challenges come from the clustering requirements it has.
 For example, there is a requirement that cluster components must be uniquely addressable using cluster-wide host names.
-This requirement conflicts with Istio's requirement that workloads bind and listen on localhost / 127.0.0.1 within the pod.
+This requirement conflicts with Istio's requirement that workloads bind and listen on `localhost` / `127.0.0.1` within the pod.

 There are different ways to work around these issues based on your configuration requirements for your NiFi deployment.
 NiFi has